top of page

 Once these important questions are answered I then can choose a suitable tool for the specific task.
 Choose the right tool for the job.

-My photo is my typical EDC (Everyday Carry) for Concealed Carry.
+My photo is my typical EDC (Everyday Carry) for my Concealed Carry.
 It's 9mm.
-It's IDEALLY intended for self defense against 1-2 armed bad guys.
+It's IDEALLY intended for self defense against 1-2 armed bad guys, at very close range.

 If I know there will be an entire gang of armed bad guys trying to kill me this small handgun wouldn't be my top pick.
 There are better suited tools to defend oneself against multiple armed assailants such as a semi-auto rifle, RPG, M203 grenade launcher with 40mm grenades, M134 minigun, flame thrower, etc. "Red Light!" #squidgames